Ahnfelt/AlgorithmWStepByStep/README.md

 - To represent **"that same type"**, we use *equality constraints* between types.
 - To represent **"any type"**, we use *type schemes*.

+Note that "some type" doesn't mean *existential type* in this document.

 The code
 --------